Open Bible Data Home About News OET Key

 זַרְזִ֣יר מָתְנַ֣יִם אוֹ־תָ֑יִשׁ וּ֝מֶ֗לֶךְ אַלְק֥וּם עִמּֽוֹ

-one_girded_of loins or he-goat and,king army with=him/it
+one_girded_of loins or he-goat and,a_king army with=him/it

-Here, one girded of loans, a male goat, a king, and one refer to animals or people in general, not specific animals or people.
+Here, one girded of loins, a male goat, a king, and one refer to animals or people in general, not specific animals or people.
 If it would be helpful in your language, you could use more natural expressions.
 Alternate translation: “those girded of loins, or any male goat, and any king against whom any person does not rise up”

 Note 2 topic: figures-of-speech / idiom